pujaroy280/KnightsofJavaScript_game/README.md

 # KnightsofJavaScript_game

 # Objective
-The function of this game is to fully functional browser-based turn-based game, in which players will battle against each other, defeat each other, and ultimately come out victorious.
+The function of this game is to create a fully functional browser-based turn-based game, in which players will battle against each other, defeat each other, and ultimately come out victorious.

 # Instructions